khanZaki1/testmaverick-sdk/README.md

 ## Introduction

 <p>
-The TestMaverick SDK offers a cutting-edge solution for effortless integration of AI-based proctoring into your LMS platforms.
+The TestMaverick SDK offers a cutting-edge solution for effortless integration of AI-based proctoring into your web applications.
 </p>

 <p>